CannonContraption/blag/content/posts/staticsite.md

 This is where all of your posts, pages, articles, etc. go.
 I'm right now writing to a file in `~/doc/blog/content/posts` in Markdown.
 The layout, styling, and boilerplate that needs to be present for the full page to appear as a #!/bin/bash it 'till it works post are all notably absent here, that's what the theme and Pelican are for.
 I can just focus on what I'm writing.
 As a matter of fact, I regularly write full articles without leaving Emacs at all until the post is completely written and essentially ready to publish.

 As the name "static site generator" suggests, Pelican is a site _generator_.
 It takes a list of the posts that I've written, certain facts about these posts, and the post content, and places it into the theme to create the final output.
 That output winds up as plain HTML, so while I get a nice, cushy place to just write, you see the same page style, the same header formatting, the same links, the same everything from page to page without me working for it.
-A lot of people will argue for systems like WordPress to do this kind of thing, but I would argue that systems like Pelican make more sense, since all of the CMS work is done _ahead of time_, instead of requiring a server to generate a page to serve plain text and a few images.
+A lot of people will argue for systems like WordPress to do this kind of thing, but I would argue that systems like Pelican make more sense, since all of the content management work is done _ahead of time_, instead of requiring a server to generate a page to serve plain text and a few images.

 ## Configuration